DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

 This repository contains a service that automatically increases the size of a Persistent Volume Claim in Kubernetes when its nearing full.
 Initially engineered based on AWS EKS, this should support any Kubernetes cluster or cloud provider which supports dynamically resizing storage volumes in Kubernetes.

+Keeping your volumes at a minimal size can help reduce cost, but having to manually scale them up can be painful and a waste of time for an DevOps / Systems Administrator.

 ## Requirements